 Marketers use psychological tactics to influence, convince, and even deceive consumers.
 This article explores some of the lesser-know marketing traps and how you can avoid them.

-I’m sure it’s no surprise when you Google “bathing suits,” and shortly thereafter, swimwear ads litter your Facebook feed.
+It shouldn’t come as a surprise when you Google “bathing suits,” only shortly thereafter to have swimwear ads litter your Facebook feed.
 Wikipedia defines marketing as “the business process of identifying, anticipating and satisfying customers’ needs and wants.”
-But what about marketing tactic traps?
+But what about deceptive or misleading marketing traps?

 Here’s a real life example: Recently, I used DoorDash to order breakfast from Silver Diner.
 I was shocked when the total came to nearly $70.
 Luckily, my husband was too; he suggested going directly through the restaurant.
 I selected the equivalent menu items and it was $30 cheaper!!
 DoorDash not only raised entrée prices, but charged additional fees on top of the delivery fee and tip.
 To think, I wouldn’t have compared prices had my husband not been (duly) outraged; I almost fell victim to “brand trust.”

 Consider the companies you trust.
 Why don’t you question their products, services, prices, etc.?
 Are you brand-washed?